Quick Answer

 Planning lead time depends on your case.
 The concrete admin anchor here is the SME registration target of up to 35 working days after prior notification receipt.

-City-level claims on visas, safety, internet reliability, and cost still need direct checks because this pack does not establish them.
-The supported facts here are VAT-admin items such as OSS expansion from 1 July 2021, the EUR 10,000 threshold context, and where CBR requests are filed.
+City-level claims on visas, safety, internet reliability, and cost still need direct checks.
+The well-documented facts are VAT-admin items such as OSS expansion from 1 July 2021, the EUR 10,000 threshold context, and where CBR requests are filed.

 Includes 2 external sources outside the trusted-domain allowlist.